syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/RowDragAndDrop.md

 ## Cancel dropping when dragging over particular rows

-Dropping can be disabled for particular rows while dragging a row.Refer following code sample to cancel dropping of particular row.
+Dropping can be disabled for some particular rows when dragging over rows.

 {% tabs %}
 {% highlight c# %}